What is serverless architecture? Benefits and use cases

 Serverless functions efficiently handle scheduled tasks such as database backups or periodic report generation.
 These functions automatically execute at predefined times, eliminating the need for manual oversight.
 This reduces operational costs while ensuring critical tasks are completed on schedule.

-Who should use a serverless architecture?
+Who should use serverless?

 Get started with Redpanda Serverless